StanfordVL/iGibson/docs/installation.md

 - Nvidia driver >= 384
 - CUDA >= 9.0, CuDNN >= v7

-Other system configurations may work, but haven't been extensively tested and we won't be able to provide extensive support.
-We have been able to install on Windows.
+Other system configurations may work, but we haven't tested them extensively and we probably won't be able to provide as much support as we want.

-#### Downloading Assets: Models of Robots, Objects and Environments
+### Downloading the Assets
+TODO: @fei
+1. Change default value of global_config.yaml to be gibson2/assets and gibson2/dataset
+2. Users should always use assets_utils to download assets and Rs and Rs_interactive
+3. Users need to fill up the form to download Gibson houses: a) 10 interactive ones, b) 572 static ones
+4. Put them into gibson2/dataset

 First, create a folder to contain all the iGibson's assets (robotic agents, objects, 3D environments, etc.) and set the path in `your_installation_path/gibson2/global_config.yaml` (default and recommended: `your_installation_path/gibson2/assets`).